 Crystallography - Defining the Shape of Our Modern World: A Book Exhibit at the University of Illinois at Urbana-Champaign Commemorating the 100th anniversary of the discovery of X-ray diffraction, website.

-UNESCO brochure - Crystallography matters!: This booklet outlines the scope of the International Year of Crystallography.The brochure can be downloaded in English, French and Arabic.
-The brouchure, Crystallography matters! describines the role of crystallography in the modern world and the significance of the International Year of Crystallography. (*.pdf download) website.
+UNESCO brochure - Crystallography matters!: This booklet outlines the scope of the International Year of Crystallography.The brochure can be downloaded in English, German, French and Arabic.
+The brochure, Crystallography matters! describes the role of crystallography in the modern world and the significance of the International Year of Crystallography. (*.pdf download) website.